pipedrive/custom-app-surfaces-sdk/README.md

 ### Close surface modal

-Subscribe to own custom modals' event triggered by SDK `CLOSE_MODAL` command.
+Subscribe to own custom modals' event triggered by SDK `CLOSE_MODAL` command or user interaction with Modal.

 **Panel surface** - user collapses or expands the panel